 After paying the balance tax and penalties, enter the BSR code, date of payment, serial number and amount (Income Tax + Education Cess) from the challan into SCH IT table in “Tax Details” tab, which we left empty earlier.
 Enter one challan per row if you have made more than one payment.

-NOTE: If a small amount of tax payable (in single digits) is shown in Row D17 even if all tax has been correctly calculated and paid, adjust income or TDS values slightly to make it zero and submit.
+NOTE: If a small amount of tax payable (in single digits) is shown even if all tax has been correctly calculated and paid, you may adjust income or TDS values slightly to make it zero and submit.
 This discrepancy is due to errors in rounding off values.

 - For those having an Aadhaar number and linked successfully to their PAN record, an OTP will be generated and sent to the mobile number in your Aadhaar record.
 You can then enter the OTP and verify your ITR submission.

-- For those who don’t have an Aadhaar number, they can login to internet banking of any of their bank accounts and then click on e-Filing option in their netbanking website and return to the IT Dept. E-filing website and e-verify the ITR submission.
+- For those who don’t have an Aadhaar number, they can login to internet banking of any of their bank accounts and then click on Income Tax E-Filing option in their netbanking website to return to the IT Dept. E-filing website and e-verify the ITR submission.

-For detailed steps for e-verifying your ITR, check this link.
+For detailed steps to e-verify your IT return, check this link.

-NOTE: The ITR Acknowledgement is password-protected.
-To open it, enter your PAN number (in lowercase) followed by date of birth (in ddmmyyyy format) as the password.
+NOTE: Both the ITR-V and Acknowledgement PDF files are password-protected.
+To open them, enter your PAN number (in lowercase) followed by date of birth (in ddmmyyyy format) as the password.

-Please take a minute and verify if all the entries in the ITR Acknowledgement are correct.
+Please take a minute to verify that all the entries in the ITR Acknowledgement are correct.
 If not, you may need to file a revised return with necessary corrections.